bgriggs/wrl-dyno-check/README.md

 ![alt text](https://github.com/bgriggs/wrl-dyno-ckeck/blob/9834a12132982ebbc2bfeba9f3075a243a788cc2/BigMission.WrlDynoCheck/BigMission.WrlDynoCheck/Assets/screenshot1.png?raw=true)

+## Installation
+Download the latest release install from https://bgriggs.github.io/wrl-dyno-check/BigMission.WrlDynoCheck.Desktop.application

+Accept the firewall settings to allow the application to communicate with the Dynojet WinPep 8 software.

 ## Usage
 The application allow for two modes of operation.
 1. Live connection to Dynojet to process runs as they are completed during tuning.